Daniel-Ellison/Dartmouth_Catalogue/README.md

 ## data.js
-Raw data file created by `Dartmouth_Catalouge_Scrapers`.
+Raw data file created by `Dartmouth_Catalogue_Scrapers`.
 Processed by `catalogue.js` and removed from memory.

 ## painter.js